neiger/driverestapisqa/restcalls/Files/POST-UploadFile.md

 -----------

 ## Parameters
+*This parameter is required in the URL when uploading data using an /upload URI*
 |Parameter Name|Value|Description|
 |--------------|-----|-----------|
 |uploadType|string|The type of upload request to the /upload URI.
 If you are uploading data (using an /upload URI), this field is required.
 If you are creating a metadata-only file, this field is not required.
 Additionally, this field is not shown in the "Try this API" widget because the widget doesn't support data uploads.
 Acceptable values are: <li>media - Simple upload.
 Upload the media only, without any metadata.</li> <li>multipart - Multipart upload.
 Upload both the media and its metadata, in a single request.</li><li>resumable - Resumable upload.
 Upload the file in a resumable fashion, using a series of at least two requests where the first request includes the metadata.</li>|